 Why?
 Because a green lock or the word Safe appears in the browser when a visitor comes to your website.
 That inspires confidence.
 In the best-case scenario, you will not see anything without an SSL certificate.
 And in the worst case, it says Not Safe next to your website.
 Not what you want.

-In addition, your user name and password will go unencrypted without SSL certificate over the internet.
+In addition, your user name and password will go unencrypted without an SSL certificate over the internet.
 And with that, your login details can easily be intercepted by malicious parties.

 And finally, Google shows SSL sites higher in the search results.
 So it is also good for your ranking.